PavelDemyanenko/photoshop-extensions/README.md

 [Layrs Control 2](http://www.madebyvadim.com/layrs/) - Free Photoshop extension.
 A collection of 7 scripts that make tedious job easier.

-[BlendMe.In](http://blendme.in/) - Lets you search through thousands of SVG icons and vector objects right inside Photoshop itself.

 [LiveShare](http://www.invisionapp.com/lsps-download) - InVision extension – LiveShare lets you transform your designs into beautiful, interactive web & mobile ( iOS, Android) mockups and prototypes.

 [Devine Elemente](http://www.divine-project.com/) - Allows you to convert a layered PSD file into a full WordPress website including HTML, CSS and PHP files.